Encharted Cook

 5 Cups Chocolate Chex Cereal

-• Put the candy melts in a glass or other microwave save bowl.
+• Melt and Flavor Candy Melts.
+Put the candy melts in a glass or other microwave-safe bowl.
 Microwave on 50% power for 1 minute and stir.
 Continue microwaving and stirring for 30 second periods until the candy is melted and smooth.
-Stir in the Crème de Menthe Oil.
+Stir in the crème de menthe oil.

 12 Ounces Dark Green Candy Melts, 1/16 Teaspoon LorAnn Crème de Menthe

-• Pour the melted candy over the chocolate Chex cereal and gently fold and mix with a silicone spatula until all of the cereal is coated with the melted candy.
+• Coat the Cereal.
+Pour the melted candy over the chocolate Chex cereal and gently fold and mix with a silicone spatula until all of the cereal is coated with the melted candy.

-• Put the powdered sugar into a large, zippered, 2.5 gallon food-storage plastic bag.
+• Set the Coating.
+Put the powdered sugar into a large, zippered, 2.5 gallon food-storage plastic bag.
 Add the candy-coated cereal, seal the bag and vigorously shake the bag until all of the cereal is covered in powdered sugar.

 ¾ Cup Powdered Sugar

-• Pour the puppy chow onto the parchment-lined baking sheet and let cool and set.
+• Let Candy Set.
+Pour the puppy chow onto the parchment-lined baking sheet and let cool and set.

 Notes